 MamaBlogger365 – Mommy Queerest by Kimberly Dark

 Bio: Kimberly Dark is a mother, professor and an award-winning writer and performer.
 She is the author of five solo performance scripts and her poetry and prose appear in a number of publications.
-Her favorite son is a senior at UC Berkeley and she’s grateful that traveling to perform allows her to spend time with him often.
+Her favorite son is a junior at UC Berkeley and she’s grateful that traveling to perform allows her to spend time with him often.
 Learn more about her performances and publications at www.kimberlydark.com.
 Sign up for Kimberly’s quarterly musings on many things.

 Photo credit: mzacha|MorgueFile

 Support MamaBlogger365 and help the Museum of Motherhood secure a permanent home in 2011!
 Your tax-deductible donation in ANY amount will help us make our September POP-UP exhibit in NYC a permanent reality – visit our Members page to learn more.

 M.O.M. is now OPEN in NYC!
 Visit us — MuseumOfMotherhood.org for details!